joshbegley/nyt-latest/previous.md

-**Inside Chelsea's dramatic end to the window: Delap injury, Guiu recall, Jackson switch**\
+**Inside Chelsea's end to the window: Delap injury, Guiu recall, Jackson switch**\
-`Chelsea's window got a lot busier after an injury suffered by Liam Delap.
+`Chelsea's window got a lot busier after an injury suffered by Liam Delap against Fulham.
 This is the inside story of that 48 hours`\
 https://nytimes.com/athletic/6591224/2025/09/02/chelsea-inside-end-transfer-window/

 **Judge Hands Trump a Legal Rebuke Over His Troop Deployment in L.A.**\